codez/delayed_cron_job/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add the following line to your application's Gemfile.
+Add it after the lines for all other `delayed_job*` gems so the gem can properly integrate with the Delayed::Job code.

     gem 'delayed_cron_job'